MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 ## Devices **not** including a PlayReady Client

-Some OEMs have made the choice to not embed a PlayReady client in their device, or to embed it but not make it available to application developers through their SDK.
+Some OEMs have made the choice to not embed a PlayReady Client in their device, or to embed it but not make it available to application developers through their SDK.

 ![PlayReady Client Not Embedded in Device](../images/client_level_app.png)